superkojiman/jekyll-now/_posts/2016-09-04-necromancer-hacking-challenge.md

 !!!!!!!
 You have been defeated by The Necromancer! (*_*) !!!!!!!
 ```

-All the ports had been closed and I basically had to start all over again.
+All the ports had been closed and any progress I had made on the server was wiped clean.
 No problem.
-I re-did all the steps all over again and scripted it out in case I was defeated yet again and had to start all over.
+I re-did everything up until I got SSH access again.
+This time I made a quick and dirty script to pwn the machine from scratch up to the current point I was in:

 ```
 #!/bin/bash